-Medical Training Academy: Pediatric/Adolescent Sexual Assault Nurse Examiner Course (PSANE) – Fall 2019

 Medical Training Academy: Pediatric/Adolescent Sexual Assault Nurse Examiner is an interactive, self-paced set of online lessons designed to help the PSANE correctly identify child sexual abuse as well as child physical abuse injuries.
 This course focuses on the holistic treatment of the child, building on the strengths of foundational nursing education to enable the PSANE to obtain and document a patient history and physical examination, to recognize and document child abuse injuries, and to implement a treatment and discharge plan incorporating nursing diagnosis.
 Interactive lessons and case studies build the essential skills and knowledge that PSANE providers will need to confidently navigate real world situations.
 Course lessons and specific topics are outlined below.
-The Fall 2018 session of the course begins on October 1, 2018, and registration for the course will open on September 1, 2018 and close on October 31, 2018.
+The Fall 2019 session of the course begins on October 1, 2019.
+Registration for the course will be open from September 1, 2019 through October 31, 2019.

 Please download the syllabus and access guide before completing your registration.